-Enron has various financial arrangements which require Enron to maintain specifieddebt credit ratings.
-The recent downgrade in Enron’s senior unsecured debt rating to BBB- by Standard & Poorson October 9, 2001 has caused a ratings event related to a consolidated limited partnership which has assets that include a $690 million note receivable from Enron and which the outside investors interest in the partnership is reflected in minority interest.
-This ratings event started a nine business day period where Enron has the right, until November 26, 2001, to either post an unsecured letter of credit from an “A” or higher rated financial institution to support Enron’s note payable or to purchase the lenders interest in the underlying assets.
-To the extent that Enron cannot satisfy either of these requirements during the nine-day period, the lenders have the right, on the first business day following the nine-day period (beginning November 27, 2001), to liquidate the assets of the partnership or require Enron to immediately repay note payable.
+Enron also has various financial arrangements which require Enron to maintain specified credit ratings.
+The November 12, 2001 downgrade in Enron’s senior unsecured debt rating to BBB- by Standard & Poors has caused a ratings event related to a consolidated limited partnership (the Partnership) which has assets that include a $690 million note receivable from Enron and for which the outside investors’ investment of $691 million is included as a minority interest on Enron’s balance sheet in the amount of $691 million.
+This ratings event started a nine business day period during which Enron has the right, until November 24, 2001, to either post an unsecured letter of credit from an “A+” or higher rated financial institution to support Enron’s note payable or to purchase the investors’ interest in the Partnership.
+To the extent that Enron cannot satisfy either of these requirements during the nine-day period, the investors have the right, on the first business day following the nine-day period, to liquidate the assets of the partnership or require Enron to immediately repay the note payable.
 Additionally, as a result of the rating downgrade, the partnership investors, subject to certain actions, are able to immediately begin the partnership asset liquidation process.
-The partnership assets include the Enron note payable (described above)and certain merchant investments, both domestic and international.
+The partnership assets include the Enron note payable (described above)and certain merchant investments, both domestic and international, including the Brazilian LDC discussed above.
 Enron is currently requesting (i) a two-week extension to December 14, 2001 in the period before liquidation can occur and (ii) that the partnership investors forego the exercise of any rights or remedies with respect to the rating downgrade until such date.
-Enron is currently working with the lenders to develop a mutually acceptable amendment to the transaction in order to avoid an early liquidation and Enron payment obligation.
-In the event that Enronis fails to repay or collateralize its obligations under these commitments or is unable to obtain a waiver of its obligations, Enron will be in default under its Revolving Credit Agreements which in turn creates cross defaults against most of Enron’s other bank debt facilities, and its obligations under the Osprey and Marlin Water Trusts (see Note 8).
-The occurrence of such events would have a material adverse impact on Enron’s ability to continue as a going concern.
+Enron is currently working with the lenders to develop a mutually acceptable amendment to the transaction in order to avoid an early liquidation and Enron payment obligation by removing or modifying the ratings trigger and restructuring the repayment mechanism.
+In the event that Enron fails to repay or collateralize its obligations under these commitments or is unable to obtain a waiver of its obligations, a series of events would begin which could impact Enron’s compliance with the terms of its Revolving Credit Agreements.